okfn-brasil/ISSN-L-Resolver/README.md

 PGPASSWORD=postgres psql -h localhost -U postgres  issnl < src/step2-lib.sql
 PGPASSWORD=postgres psql -h localhost -U postgres  issnl < src/step3-api.sql
 ```

-To test populating script use `php src/step4-issnltables2sql.php`, to test functions with no database check by ` psql`.
+You can test functions with no database check by `psql -n`, but do better using the test-kit after populating, with the `step5-assert.sql`, as in the instructions below.

 ## Populating ##